Log in

 • Elite On-site Amenities: Private PBSAs offer facilities that most colleges can't match, including 24/7 on-site gyms, private cinemas, 200Mbps dedicated Wi-Fi, and soundproof study hubs.
 These are all included in your rent at no extra cost.

-• "No Place, No Pay" & Visa Guarantees: For international students, booking private accommodation is stress-free.
+• "No Place, No Pay" & Visa Guarantees: For international students, booking private accommodation near Durham Uni is stress-free.
 Many of our partner properties offer free cancellation if you fail to secure your grades (No Place) or if your UK Visa is refused, providing a safety net that private landlords rarely offer.

 • Strategic Location Control: You choose exactly where you live.
 Whether you want to be 10 mins from the Science Site (avoiding the morning rush) or in the vibrant Viaduct area, private housing lets you bypass the "random allocation" of university housing and stay near your academic department.